-Are you trying to manage personal credit card debt?
+Are you working through a debt management program?
 If the thought of spending money on Easter Baskets makes you cringe, don’t cancel your plans just yet.
 Instead, use some of these inexpensive Easter Basket tips to stay in the game.

 Making Your Own Inexpensive Easter Baskets

 Somewhere along the way, the Easter basket tradition exploded.
 While the Easter egg hunt if fun, the basket has the real goodies.
 Toys treats and sometimes money can be found in these gems.
-However, if you are cutting back on spending while managing credit card debt, it might seem too difficult or even silly to purchase Easter baskets.
+However, if you are cutting back on spending while in debt management, it might seem too difficult or even silly to purchase Easter baskets.

 Even though you are in debt, life goes on; you can still have fun within a budget!
 Here are some tips to create your own inexpensive Easter baskets.

 - Buy a big package of cookies and wrap a few of them into a bundle for each basket.

 - Cut up colorful paper for the grass.
 This is better for the environment and can be found around the house.
 You can also use your paper shredder!

 - Create one family basket.
 This may not work for younger kids, especially if they expect their own baskets, but it can be a good option for an older crowd.